 Environmental and Energy Markets.
 Chris has more than a decade of experience working in the energy and environmental markets.
-He served most recently as vice president at Pace Global Energy Services, LLC, a Siemens Company, in Fairfax, Va., where he led environmental asset offtake and financing strategy for the firm’s largest renewable energy project engagements, including land-based and offshore wind, biomass, landfill gas and PV array generation.
-Chris is well-versed in the current condition of the United States power markets, including the latest developments regarding Renewable Portfolio Standards (state programs and federal RES/CES proposals), retail power supply options, the Renewable Energy Certificate and Energy Efficiency Certificate markets, standard offer service/feed-in-tariffs, as well as carbon and criteria emissions market positioning.
+He served most recently as Vice President at Pace Global Energy Services, LLC, a Siemens Company, in Fairfax, Va., where he led environmental policy advisory, asset offtake and financing strategy for the firm’s largest clean energy project engagements, including wind, biomass, landfill gas, natural gas, IGCC/CCS and PV array generation.
+Chris is counsels clients on the electricity markets, including the latest developments regarding Renewable Portfolio Standards (state programs and federal RES/CES proposals), the Renewable Energy Certificate and Energy Efficiency Certificate markets, retail power supply options, onsite generation and metering, distributed generation offtake structures, demand response, ancillary service markets, standard offer service/feed intariffs, green-buildings as well as emissions market positioning for energy assets.
 Chris is also active in the Biofuels Market.
-Some of the most significant actors on the supply and demand sides of the energy and environmental markets have relied on his due diligence regarding energy and environmental asset and risk disposition.

 Capitol Hill.
-Chris has worked on Capitol Hill helping to draft the first pieces of market-based climate change legislation introduced as well as multiple clean energy focused bills.
-He is experienced in advising clients on present-day transactions and legislative and regulatory strategies, structuring them to anticipate the design and development of future federal, state/regional and international energy and environmental regimes.
+Chris has worked on Capitol Hill helping to draft the first pieces of marketbased climate change legislation introduced as well as multiple clean energy focused bills.
+He is experienced advising transacting clients on legislative and regulatory strategies, structuring them to anticipate the design and development of future federal, state/regional and international energy and environmental regimes.